sjentsch/lsjDocs/Ch08/Ch08_Estimation_2.rst

 .. ----------------------------------------------------------------------------

-I feel a bit silly saying this, but the thing I want you to take away from this is that large samples generally give you better information.
-I feel silly saying it because it’s so bloody obvious that it shouldn’t need to be said.
-In fact, it’s such an obvious point that when Jacob Bernoulli, one of the founders of probability theory, formalised this idea back in 1713 he was kind of a jerk about it.
-Here’s how he described the fact that we all share this intuition:
+I feel a bit silly saying this, but the thing I want you to take away from thit is that large samples generally give you better information.
+I feel silly saying it because it is so bloody obvious that it should not need to be said.
+In fact, it is such an obvious point that when Jacob Bernoulli, one of the founders of probability theory, formalised this idea back in 1713 he was kind of a jerk about it.
+Here is how he described the fact that we all share this intuition:

    *For even the most stupid of men, by some instinct of nature, by